sofi004/sofi004/README.md

 - 🎓 Bsc in Computer Science and Engineering @ Instituto Superior Técnico
 - 🌱 Doing a master's degree in Computer Science and Engineering @ Instituto Superior Técnico
-- 👩🏻‍💻 Internship at Avanade
+- 👩🏻‍💻 Internship at Avanade, Working at JamHub Solutions
 - 🐧 Contributions to SuperTux game

 ##